mmomtchev/proj.js/README.md

 }
 ```

+You can check `test/browser/index.ts` for an example that uses `webpack` inline asset modules to bundle and load a `proj.db` that has not been inlined.
+Or you can download your own custom `proj.db` from your own custom URL.

 # WASM size considerations

 When using WASM, `proj.db` can either be inlined in the WASM bundle or it can be loaded from an `Uint8Array` before use.